 Reporting Dead Sturgeon

-If you see a dead sturgeon floating or on the shore of the Hudson River, please notify DEC by calling 845-256-3073 (Amanda Higgs).
+If you see a dead sturgeon floating or on the shore of the Hudson River, please notify DEC by calling 845-256-3073 (Amanda Higgs) or email us using the link on the right side of the screen.
 We also would like the following information:

 - Specify the location of fish carcass